mmastora/yaas-selfservice-consumption-storefront/Readme.md

 For OS X, follow the steps below:-

 1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/).
-If you do skip this step and go to next step(Step #2).
+If you already hae homebrew installed, skip this step and go to next step(Step #2).

 2. Once you have confirmed homebrew is installed, next install node and npm via homebrew using the command below